 The foundations of our "selves", and our understanding of who we are, are laid by the continuous and successful integration of multisensory information about our body.
-This interdependence between "mind" and body has occupied the thoughts of scholars time and again: from Descartes' notion that the self cannot exist without the senses (Descartes & Cottingham, 2013), to Husserl positing that there is no possibility of distancing the self from the body or the body from the self (Husserl, 2002), to William James' oft-cited claim that the body is "always there" (James, 1890).
+This interdependence between "mind" and body has occupied the thoughts of scholars time and again: from Descartes' notion that the self cannot exist without the senses (Descartes and Cottingham, 2013), to Husserl positing that there is no possibility of distancing the self from the body or the body from the self (Husserl, 2002), to William James' oft-cited claim that the body is "always there" (James, 1890).
 There is an overwhelming sense that the direct neural representation of our bodies, in harmony with our actual body composition, forms the basis of an infallible bodily self.
-However, clinical examples challenge this notion and have suggested that the body indeed can be experienced as lost, not under control, or not belonging (Brugger & Lenggenhager, 2014).
+However, clinical examples challenge this notion and have suggested that the body indeed can be experienced as lost, not under control, or not belonging (Brugger and Lenggenhager, 2014).
 This latter feeling of ownership is argued to be a key aspect of our sense of a bodily self (Blanke, 2012).
-Yet, while psychological and neuroscientific research has extensively investigated the fundaments of the feeling of ownership for a foreign body part, the clinically presented loss of ownership has largely been neglected.
+Yet, while psychological and neuroscientific research has extensively investigated the fundaments of the feeling of ownership for a foreign body part, the loss of ownership has largely been neglected.

-Empirical insights into corporeal awareness stem to a large extent from experimental designs, which allow temporarily altering the sense of ownership through multisensory stimulation (Botvinick & Cohen, 1998; H. H. Ehrsson, 2007; B. Lenggenhager, Tadi, Metzinger, & Blanke, 2007; Petkova & Ehrsson, 2008).
-Most famously, Botvinick and Cohen induced illusory ownership of an artificial hand by stroking a rubber hand placed in front of the participant in synchrony with the participant's real hidden hand (Botvinick & Cohen, 1998).
-This phenomenological experience of ownership over the rubber hand is accompanied by objectively-measurable changes in a broad variety of processes ranging from basic physiological mechanisms (e.g., body temperature (Macauda et al., 2015; G. L. Moseley et al., 2008), nociception (Hansel, Lenggenhager, von Kanel, Curatolo, & Blanke, 2011; Romano, Pfeiffer, Maravita, & Blanke, 2014), cardiac signalling (Park et al., 2016), response to threat (H. Henrik Ehrsson, Wiech, Weiskopf, Dolan, & Passingham, 2007), and immunological responses

-(Barnsley et al., 2011)) up to high-level cognition (see e.g. (Maister, Slater, Sanchez-Vives, & Tsakiris, 2015) for a recent review).
-Empirical data thus suggest that the bodily self is highly plastic and based upon momentary sensory integration.
+Empirical insights into corporeal awareness stem to a large extent from experimental designs, which allow temporarily altering the sense of ownership through multisensory stimulation (Botvinick and Cohen, 1998; Ehrsson, 2007; Lenggenhager et al., 2007; Petkova and Ehrsson, 2008).
+Most famously, Botvinick and Cohen induced illusory ownership of an artificial hand by stroking a rubber hand placed in front of the participant in synchrony with the participant's real hidden hand (Botvinick and Cohen, 1998).
+This phenomenological experience of ownership over the rubber hand is accompanied by objectively-measurable changes in a broad variety of processes ranging from basic physiological mechanisms (e.g., body temperature (Macauda et al., 2015; Moseley et al., 2008), nociception (Hansel et al., 2011; Romano et al., 2014), cardiac signalling (Park et al., 2016), neural or skin response to threat (Ehrsson et al., 2007), and immunological responses (Barnsley et al., 2011)) up to high-level cognition (see e.g. (Maister et al., 2015) for a recent review).
+These data thus suggest that the bodily self is highly plastic and based upon momentary sensory integration.

-Next to our understanding of the nature of bodily self-consciousness and its disorders (Brugger & Lenggenhager, 2014), these data contribute towards developing methods to restore the bodily self where it is disturbed (G. L. Moseley, 2007; Pazzaglia, Haggard, Scivoletto, Molinari, & Lenggenhager, 2016).
-Strikingly however, most studies using multisensory stimulation in healthy participants or patients targeted the manipulation to bodily ownership of an additional and external, fake or virtual body (part), or more recently, two virtual representations of one's own limb (Newport & Preston, 2011; Ratcliffe & Newport, 2017).
-In the above-described rubber hand illusion (RHI), the most striking phenomenological perception is not the feeling of disownership of the real hand but the feeling of ownership for the supernumerary rubber hand.
-In fact the two sensations are difficult to disentangle due to the nature of the RHI's experimental design (Longo, Schüür, Kammers, Tsakiris, & Haggard, 2008).
-This "positive" embodiment stands in clear contrast to the clinical cases of disturbance of body ownership.
-While illusory ownership for a foreign body part has been described initially in certain cases of Somatoparaphrenia (Gerstmann, 1942), such neurological patients generally present with an altered sense of ownership for the own biological body.
-For example, in the more typical case of Somatoparaphrenia, patients lose the feeling of ownership for their own hand (Bottini, Bisiach, Sterzi, & Vallar, 2002).
-Similarly, Xenomelia patients feel like parts of their biological body do not belong to them (McGeoch et al., 2011).
-Even in the case of more general disturbances of the bodily self, for example the depersonalization syndrome, the own biological body does often not feel like being "self" anymore (Sierra, Baker, Medford, & David, 2005).
+Next to advancing our understanding of the nature of bodily selfconsciousness and its disorders, such empirical evidence might contribute towards developing methods to restore the bodily self where it is disturbed (Moseley, 2007; Pazzaglia et al., 2016).
+Strikingly however, most studies using multisensory stimulation in healthy participants or patients targeted the manipulation to bodily ownership of an additional and external, fake or virtual body (part), someone else's limb (Hohwy and Paton, 2010), or more recently, two virtual representations of one's own limb (Newport and Preston, 2011; Ratcliffe and Newport, 2017).
+In the above-described rubber hand illusion (RHI), the most striking phenomenological perception is the feeling of ownership for the supernumerary rubber hand not the feeling of disownership for the real hand, which has generally been reported to be rather low (e.g. (Longo et al., 2008)).
+Furthermore, implicit measures of the illusion have shown to be predicted by the feeling of ownership for the rubber hand rather than by the feeling of disownership (Folegatti et al., 2009).
+In fact the two sensations are generally difficult to disentangle due to the nature of the RHI's experimental design (Longo et al., 2008), and thus call for direct experimental manipulation of disownership (Folegatti et al., 2009).